Definition: What is reconciliation?

 Reconciliation is not something that one decides to ‘do’ – it is a process, at the end of which there may be reconciliation, but this can never be guaranteed.

 Reconciliation has elements of truth, justice, forgiveness, healing, reparation, and love.

 Supporting reconciliation means working to overcome the division (often called “the gap”) and inequality between Aboriginal and non-Aboriginal people.

 Differences are biggest in health, income, living standards and life expectancy, but also prejudice and racism.

 Tip Download the infographic about National Reconciliation Week to understand the two historic events that frame a week full of activities, and what you can do to help reconciliation.

 The river is the river and the sea is the sea.
 Salt water and fresh, two separate domains.
 Each has its own complex patterns, origins, stories.
 Even though they come together they will always exist in their own right.
 Our hope for Reconciliation is like that.—Patrick Dodson

-When did the reconciliation process start in Australia?
+When started the reconciliation process in Australia?